gplaps/GP2FFB/README.md

 ## Version History

 ### Betas
+**0.3.0 (2025-08-31)**
+- Reworked force calculation to remove unncessary smoothing which made the center feel 'sloppy'
+- Removed low-speed logic which caused the effects to remain on if the car stopped
+- Fixed version check on startup so it doesnt matter if you start x86GP2 or the FFB app first

 **0.2.2 (2025-08-31)**
 - Fixed memory reading issues which *may* have caused the program to occasionally crash